A brain tumor is the presence of cancerous cells in the brain. There are 2 types of brain tumors.

 Medications can help control problems the tumor causes.
 Examples include:

 Examples of surgical procedures used to treat brain tumors include:

 Chemotherapy is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.
 The drugs may be delivered into cerebrospinal fluid.
 This is fluid that surrounds the brain tissue.

 Radiation therapy is the use of radiation to kill cancer cells or shrink tumors.
 This is a common treatment for brain tumors.
-Radiation may be used alone or with chemotherapy.
-Radiation may be:
+Radiation therapy may be used alone or with chemotherapy.
+Radiation therapy may be:

 Rehabilitation therapy is important to help regain lost skills or learn new ones.
 Rehabilitation therapy includes: